tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_diving_into_dot_notation.md

 To access `Tom`, you would use `data.name`.

-It's important to note the different levels of nesting so you can trace back the appropriate objects and access the information you want.
+Note the different levels of nesting so you can trace back the appropriate objects and access the information you want.
 You access each level down through the object name followed by a dot.

 ## Use square brackets to access the values in an array